toastedsteaksandwich/toastedsteaksandwich.github.io/tabs/research.md

 ### [🛹 Critical vulnerability disclosed to lending protocol 88mph](#-critical-vulnerability-disclosed-to-lending-protocol-88mph)
 I disclosed a critical bug to the fixed-rate lending protocol [88mph](https://88mph.app/) and helped rescue over $6.5m.
 Technical details around this vulnerability can be found at the posts by [iosiro](https://iosiro.com/blog/88mph-bug-bounty-post-mortem) and [Immunefi](https://medium.com/immunefi/88mph-function-initialization-bug-fix-postmortem-c3a2282894d3).

+This bug was also eligble for the Founders Bounty, which included an $ARMOR token bonus, as well as the choice of my own tattoo on the [EaseDeFi](https://twitter.com/EaseDeFi) co-founder [Robert Forster](https://twitter.com/RobertMCForster).
+The tattoo was easily the most unique prize I've ever received, and can be [seen here!](https://twitter.com/RobertMCForster/status/1475869453556408325)

 ---
 ### [🧱 Critical vulnerability disclosed to Polygon](#-critical-vulnerability-disclosed-to-polygon)